hololinked-dev/hololinked/README.md

 `pip install aiomqtt` (needs to be installed separately) <br>
 `conda install -c conda-forge hololinked` <br>

-Or, clone the repository (main branch for latest codebase) and install `pip install .` / `pip install -e .`.
+Or, clone the repository (main branch for latest codebase, which can also contain bugs) and install `pip install .` / `pip install -e .`.
 The [uv environment `uv.lock`](#setup-development-environment) can also help to setup all dependencies.
 Currently the dependencies are hard pinned to promote stability, therefore consider using a virtual environment.

 ## Usage/Quickstart